PKU-YuanGroup/LanguageBind/README.md

 ## 🚀 Main Results

 ### ✨ Video-Language
 We focus on reporting the parameters of the vision encoder.
-Our experiments are based on 3 million video-text pairs of VIDAL-10M, and we train on the CLIP4Clip framework..
+Our experiments are based on 3 million video-text pairs of VIDAL-10M, and we train on the CLIP4Clip framework.
 <p align="center">
 <img src="assets/res1.jpg" width=80%>
 </p>